Kanyisa-Ntombini/ulimo/README.md

 - There is no clear policy about farming from the National level that extends to the provincial level
 - There is no information from the government on how to insure crops and livestock and the value of that insurance
 - There is no information on where to buy or rent machinery within the Eastern Cape province

+## Mininum Viable Product

+### Scope of project
+All of the challenges will be addressed except issues of farming management

+### What Kind Of Product Does Max Want?
+He would like a website where he can view different kinds of information and download a document and print it for reference later.
+He says he can drive to town and access computer services there.
+A cellphone(USSD) service is not a priority to him

+### Version 1 of product

+#### Lack of information on livestock

+- A website that will show vaccine schedule for all livestock
+- It will also show the diseases in the area and the medication for it